 Sporting a set of rather long lugs, the larger timepiece may be a bit too wide for persons with thinner wrists, so, if you are one of them, you should probably try one before ordering it.

-Somewhat counter-intuitively, the smaller watch is a bit thicker than the larger one but still stays close to that comfortable zone of just 11 millimeters from top to bottom.
-Both cases look ergonomic, as is the crown is of just the right size for fingers of an average customer.
+Somewhat counterintuitively, the smaller watch is a bit thicker than the larger one but still stays close to that comfortable zone of just 11 millimeters from top to bottom.
+Both cases look ergonomic, as is the crown is of just the right size for the fingers of an average customer.

 If you expected this gorgeous piece to come in white gold, I have to disappoint you: so far it is available only in stainless steel and it is not clear when we will see a version in the precious metal.

-The new Caliber JD1150 that animates the watch is, in fact, the good old Frederic Piguet 1150 automatic movement that had its metal mainspring replaced with a silicon one.
+The self-winding Caliber JD1150 that animates the watch is, in fact, the good old caliber Frederic Piguet 1150 that had its metal mainspring replaced with a silicon one.
 Ultra-light and antimagnetic, the spring makes the mechanism a bit more accurate than the base one.

 The date aperture’s layout looks a bit superfluous here: I don’t really see the idea behind the design.
 However, it gives the dial that extra schtick that makes the watch even easier to remember.
 Well, perhaps that was the idea.